ypereirars/nfcescrapper/README.md

-# NF-e - Nota Fiscal Eletrônica
+# NFC-e - Nota Fiscal de Consumidor Eletrônica

 Python webscrapper for downloading information from a NFe and transform it to JSON.